LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It may not make sense to add an extra variable into the conditionalor check for error each iteration.
 Sometimes they offer a more simple solution.
 It would not make much sense to completely ban their usage.
-If anything it would be an advisory rule against their usage unless it is for their niche role.
-TBut then again, that's basically just saying use them when they fit.
+If anything it would be an advisory rule against their usage unless it is foTBut then again, that's basically just saying use them when they fit.
 Preferably your loops would be a simple enough to where they are not needed or only one of these statement would be needed.

 #### Recursion
-It is true that recursion can create small easily readable functions, but they do have a cost behind the scene. cNASA avoids recursion as they must have certainty in stack bounds.
+It is true that recursion can create small easily readable functions, but their hidden cost is too much of a risk for saftey critical systems.
-Iterative solutions have a bound that can be determined statically, but finding a bound to recursion statically is much more difficult.
-NASA want an acyclic function call graph that proves execution falls within bounds.
-What I like to call the "recursion tax" where each method call adds its parameters, return pointer, and frame to the stack can pass the bounds of the stack if the tax becomes too much.
+What I like to call the recursion tax, where each method call adds its parameters, return pointer, and frame to the stack, can pass the bounds of the stack if the tax becomes too much.
 Your testing could show it is within bounds, but what happens during unexpected behavior?
 In this case all you really know is it will either reach the base case or blow out the stack.
 There are ways to make recursion safer such as limiting the number of calls or adding stack overflow checks.
-There is even tail recursion optimization which helps in reducing most stack overflows, but there still looms the threat of stack overflows.
+There is even tail recursion optimization which helps in reducing most stack overflows, but it does not get rid of it entirely.
-For saftey critical systems, recursion is too much of a risk compared to bounded iterative methods.
-With the absence of recursion, NASA can handle run away code in a much simpler manner specified in rule 2.
+In the eyes of safety there is no need to introduce such risk if any recursive implementation can be done iteratively.
+This way bounds can be verified by static analyzers analyizing an acyclic function call graph, and the common worry of run away code is handled by rule 2.
 The absence of recursion also keeps thread stacks with in bounds.
 Since threads reside within the same memory space it could be possible for an unchecked recursive method to clobber another thread stack.
+Now of course just because you avoid recursion does not make you immune to stack overflows.
+Creating excessively large stack frames can still stack overflow, but it is easier to catch with static analysis.
-I do recognize the usage of recursion.
+I do recognize the usage of recursion for general applications.
 Some problems may just be too complex for iterative implementations like trees or parsing a JSON.
-Depending on the language, recursion can be avoided, but it is more of an avoid it if you can for general programming.
+Unless you are using a purely functional language, recursion can be avoided, but it is more of an avoid it if you can for general programming.

 #### Goto
 Goto is a little weird.